bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Message: "Customer's first name and last name might not be identical"
 ```

-Bad request exception is as like as DomainLogicException, but it in a response with (400-BadRequest) status code.
+Bad request exception is as like as DomainLogicException, but it results in a response with (400-BadRequest) status code.
 The status code of ResourceNotFoundException would be 404

 Let's take a look at another example: